whitkirkchurch/include-churchsuite-events/readme.txt

 * Rename `site` to `account` to be more consistent with how ChurchSuite refers to accounts
 * Add support for styling pending events

+= 1.3 =

+* Add `limit_to_count` to restrict the number of results
+* Fixed bug where an empty date block would appear at the top of the list